neha9044/NLP-Project/README.md

 Project Overview :

-This project focuses on classifying products into predefined price ranges—Low, Medium, and High—using Natural Language Processing (NLP) and Machine Learning (ML).
-Instead of relying on direct price data, the system analyzes product descriptions to predict price categories.
-By leveraging advanced NLP techniques and various ML models, this project aims to enhance product search and price-based decision-making for e-commerce platforms.
-Traditional price categorization relies on direct price data, which can be inconsistent due to discounts and currency variations.
-This system introduces a text-based classification approach, making product categorization more scalable and flexible.
-It benefits both consumers and retailers by improving search filtering, optimizing pricing strategies, and automating classification to reduce manual effort.
+The goal of this project is to combine machine learning (ML) and natural language processing (NLP) to classify products into three predetermined price ranges: low, medium, and high.
+The algorithm predicts price categories by analyzing product descriptions rather than using raw price data.
+The goal of this project is to improve product search and price-based decision-making for e-commerce platforms by utilizing a variety of ML models and sophisticated NLP approaches.
+Because of discounts and currency fluctuations, direct pricing data—which is the foundation of traditional price categorization—can be erratic.
+By using a text-based classification strategy, this system increases the scalability and flexibility of product categorization.
+By enhancing search filtering, optimizing pricing tactics, and automating classification to minimize manual labor, it helps both customers and retailers.

 You can learn more about the college by visiting the official website of [Pillai College of Engineering.](https://www.pce.ac.in/)